Perry Anderson

-Francis Rory Peregrine "Perry" Anderson (born 11 September 1938) is a British intellectual, historian and essayist.
+Francis Rory Peregrine "Perry" Anderson (born 11 September 1938) is a British intellectual, political philosopher, historian and essayist.
 His work ranges across historical sociology, intellectual history, and cultural analysis.
 What unites Anderson's work is a preoccupation with Western Marxism.

 Anderson is perhaps best known as the moving force behind the New Left Review.
 He is Professor of History and Sociology at the University of California, Los Angeles (UCLA).
-Anderson has written many books, most recently Brazil Apart: 1964-2019 and The H-Word: The Peripeteia of Hegemony.
+Anderson has written many books, most recently Different Speeds, Same Furies: Powell, Proust and other Literary Forms and Disputing Disaster: A Sextet on the Great War.
 He is the brother of political scientist Benedict Anderson (1936–2015).

 Background and early life

-Anderson was born in 1938 in London.
+Anderson was born in London on 11 September 1938.
 His father, James Carew O'Gorman Anderson (1893–1946), known as Séamas, an official with the Chinese Maritime Customs, was born into an Anglo-Irish family, the younger son of Brigadier-General Sir Francis Anderson, of Ballydavid, County Waterford.
 He was descended from the Anderson family of Ardbrake, Bothriphnie, Scotland, who had settled in Ireland in the early 18th century.